 WHAT CLOTHING SHOULD YOU BRING?

 Be prepared for both intense periods of sunshine and for cold rainy days.
 Prince William Sound has a warm and wet coastal climate, typical of temperate rain forests.
-Temperatures range between 50 and 70 degrees Fahrenheit, but abnormally cold spells can happen when night time temperatures drop to the below 40s.
+Temperatures range between 40 and 70 degrees Fahrenheit, but abnormally cold spells can happen when night time temperatures drop into the 30s.
 You should come prepared for wet or dry weather.
-Sea kayaking fortunately is a sport that can easily be pursued while raining provided you are adequately dressed, seas tend to be calmer and wildlife is more easily approached.
+Sea kayaking fortunately is a sport that can easily be enjoyed while raining provided you are adequately dressed, seas tend to be calmer and wildlife is more often seen.

 If you have a dry suit, paddling pants, jacket and booties- bring them along.

 - Fishing license: can be purchased anywhere in Alaska.
 Out of state license cost $25